 The DSG name applies to the VW unit and takes its name from the German name Direkt Schalt Getriebe otherwise know a Direct Shift Gearbox.

-Some manufacturers have now moved on to call them the DCT (duel clutch transmission) The DCT incorporates a combination of an automatic transmission and a manual gearbox in one unit, but uses 2 clutches.
+Some manufacturers have now moved on to call them the DCT (dual clutch transmission) The DCT incorporates a combination of an automatic transmission and a manual gearbox in one unit, but uses 2 clutches.
 Hence the name DCT

 How does a DSG/DCT Work?